tjwilfahrt/School-District-Analysis/README.md

 # School-District-Analysis
 ## Challenge 1 - Replace Ninth-Grade Reading and Math Scores using 'loc' method
-### Use loc method on the student_data_df to select all the reading scores from the 9th grade at Thomas High Schooland replace them with NaN.
+### Use loc method on the student_data_df to select all the reading scores from the 9th grade at Thomas High Schooland replace them with NaN (code and output included).

 student_data_df.loc[(student_data_df["reading_score"] >= 70) & (student_data_df["math_score"] >= 70)]